Probably the most distinctive feature of the UTC is the way its curriculum is developed.

 Years 10 & 11

-At Key Stage 4, you will study for a technical qualification in your specialised area – either Creative & Digital Media, or Engineering & Manufacturing – alongside GCSEs.
-GCSE subjects are English, Mathematics, sciences, a modern foreign language and a humanities or specialist option.
-All students study Biology, Chemistry and Physics leading to either Core & Additional or Triple Science GCSEs.
-Students can take an additional GCSE from Art, Computer Science, Geography, Photography and Product Design.
+At Key Stage 4, you will study for a technical qualification in your specialised area – either Creative & Digital Industries, or Engineering & Manufacturing – alongside GCSEs.
+GCSE subjects are English Language, English Literature, Mathematics, Sciences, a modern foreign language (German) and a humanities or specialist option.
+All students study Biology, Chemistry and Physics leading to either combined Science or Triple Science GCSEs.
+Students can take an additional GCSE from Art, Computing, Geography, Photography and Product Design.
 (If students want to take the English Baccalaureate, they will need to choose Geography.)

 The overall curriculum will develop students in a rounded way and get them ready for the next step at age 16 – which could be at the UTC, in a school sixth form or college, or on an apprenticeship.